SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Oval, Bronze or Dark Green, Red, Gold, Orange or Multicolored, Deciduous.
+Leaves Oval, Bronze or Purple or Reddish, Red or Orange, Deciduous.

 Flowers Showy.
 Lavender, Pink, Red, Rose or White.
 Flowers in Summer.
 Has perfect flowers (male and female parts in each flower).

 Brown Capsule, Small (0.25 - 0.50 inches), fruiting in Fall.